-After crossing the Orange runners hit the remote Northern Section of the Park and experience some of the unique joys of running in the Kalahari – fast and free under huge blue skies and views as far as the eye can see.
-Although sloping slightly uphill away from the River, faster runners will really be able to open up and all will find the sumptuously stocked Water Table (and first Checkpoint) at the aptly named Rhino Gate a welcome sight.
+The race starts at first light on a short flat runnable jeep track section parallel to the River.
+The field will be able to immediately spread itself out here.
+The route turns due north and takes runners along the boundary fence, and although sloping slightly uphill away from the River, faster runners… Although sloping slightly uphill away from the River, faster runners will really be able to open up and all will find the sumptuously stocked Water Table (and first Checkpoint) at the aptly named Rhino Gate a welcome sight.
 The fast running then continues for a few kilometers until the route hits The Gully, where technical skills, climbing and rock-hopping become more important.
 After about a kilometer of tough climbing, Lite runners will take advantage of a convenient escape route out of the Gully, scrambling down and back to the fast-running flatland, heading due East across the Desert in one of the most invigorating runnable sections a trailrunner will find anywhere in the world, until they hit the atmospheric Old Haunted Farmhouse and 2nd Checkpoint and Water Table.
 The Challenge route continues up The Gully after the split for another couple of kilometers of spectacularly grueling scrambling until they hit the phenomenal Drainage Channel that takes them out of The Gully and allows the runners to (mostly) open up again.
 This is nature at her best, and it is easy to imagine dinosaurs roaming the river bed or ancient San hunters on the ridges scouring for prey.
 Runners should keep a look out for the gloriously regal and unique Kalahari Gemsbok that like to hang around this area.

 At its furthermost point the route turns South for a short stretch and then East back along another spectacular Drainage Channel for about 4km before finding its way out of the mountains for a runnable section South before joining back up with the Lite route about 1km before the Old Haunted Farmhouse and welcome refreshments.
-From the Farmhouse is a stretch of some of the most runnable trackless wilderness possible where even after some tough desert trails runners will be tempted to push for some kind of pace PB’s slightly downhill for a few km back to and along the River, followed by some much appreciated recovery time in the Rubber Duck as it ferries everybody back across the river.
-The final couple of km hold a bit of a sting with the route following the most direct path back to the Rest Camp and taking runners into and out of a couple of dramatic mini-gorges where absolute concentration is a necessity.
-The last few hundred meters will be on tar and downhill, allowing for the perfect ultrarunner sprint finish.
+From the Farmhouse is a stretch of some of the most runnable trackless wilderness possible, where even after some tough trails runners will be tempted to push for some kind of pace PB’s as they fly through the desert slightly downhill for a few km back to and along the River.
+They will then exit the Park and can race the final short stretch of Jeep track back to the welcome sight of the Day One Finish Line.

 As the trail approaches the Visarend overnight hut after about 10km runners will climb up the side of a sheer rock face and pop out 50m away from the most spectacular Checkpoint and Water Table in any trail running event anywhere on the panet – this is Ararat.
 Replenish drinks and enjoy some of the delicious nutritious food on offer while enjoying the unforgettable view as the surprisingly tough last few km is forgotten and spirits are lifted by the sight of the mighty Orange River snaking its way towards the sea, 800ft below the sheer golden granite cliffs.